walterverwer/Utility-Functions/README.md

 # Readme walpy
-Walpy is a general purpose package containing '30-second-functions'.
+Walpy is a general purpose package.

 ## Dependencies
 Currently the package depends on: rpy2.